 CARAFES and PITCHERS

-COASTERS and COCKTAIL NAPKINS
+TEA TOWELS and COCKTAIL NAPKINS

 Now it's time to get the cart set and serve up your favorite cocktail.
 You'll have your guests thinking you're a professional mixologist with your stylish and well-stocked bar cart.